TGlide/perfection-talk/SCRIPT.md

 But oops, I already had it in my favorites.
 So I click the checkbox again to re-add it.
 Great!
 Except there's this tucked away toast saying I just removed it.
 Even though the checkbox says its saved.
 And if I click this a few times, YouTube just has a stroke.

 It's quite common to see our UI contradict itself, or just be flat out wrong.
+There's this issue that I found in a shopping site I go to.
+I recreated the phenomenon here because they've since fixed it, kudos to them, but it goes like this.

+You have a login form.
+And so you go to click enter, and its disabled.
+Obviously, because you haven't filled in the data.
+If you go ahead and fill in your email and password, the button is then enabled.
+Great!

+The issue is, most people don't fill in their email and password.
+They use a password manager.
+(Or maybe I'm mistaken and that only happens in my ideal world where people are not using their grandma's dog's birthday as their password everywhere)

+So, what happens when you click to auto-fill?
+The button stays disabled.

+What I then had to do was to go to the password input.
+Press space.
+Then backspace.
+That would trigger the change event handler, and the button would then be activated.
+Now try explaining why that is to other people.

+There are so many we